ludovic4g/PostBot/README.md

 ---

 ## Core Components🕹️
-A rapid overwview of core components that PostBot uses:
+A rapid overview of core components that PostBot uses:

 ### Nodes
 - **Initialization Node** (`init_system.py`): Initializes the system by loading parameters and setting up necessary publishers and subscribers.